xyzgeforce/Bc-game-clone-script/README.md

 ## Live Demo

-Experience the platform first-hand by visiting our [bc game clone script](http://democasino.online/).
+Experience the platform first-hand by visiting our [LIVE DEMO](http://democasino.online/).

 ## Support